PrinsWillem/castle_game_project/README.md

 - HTML/CSS.

 ## Setup
-> Clone github repository
+- Clone github repository.

-> Open repository in Visual Studio Code
+- Open repository in Visual Studio Code.

-navigate into your server folder via vscode terminal and run the command below to fill the database
+- Navigate into your server folder via vscode terminal and run the command below to fill the database:
 ```
 npm run seeds
 ```

-To start the server run the command below in your vscode terminal
+- To start the server run the command below in your vscode terminal:
 ```
 npm run server:dev
 ```

-> To check if the server runs the api correctly you can go to http://localhost:5000/api/cards in your browser
+- To check if the server runs the api correctly you can go to http://localhost:5000/api/cards in your browser.

-To start the game go to the client folder via vscode terminal and after run the command below to start the game
+- To start the game go to the client folder via vscode terminal and run the command below:
 ```
 npm start
 ```

-> The browser should open automatically, if not you can go to http://localhost:3000 in your browser
+- The browser should open automatically.
+If not you can go to http://localhost:3000 in your browser.